node-migrator-bot/thimble/examples/documentation/docs/documentation.md

 When you do not pass an environment to the configuration, the configuration will run in all environments.

+> Important: When adding multiple plugins, __order matters__.
+Differing order may yield different results.
+For example, placing `embed` before `flatten` in the configuration will embed templates in the index source, but not any of the included files.

 ### Starting Thimble ###

 When all your configuration is set up, you can simply `start` thimble: